Minister for the Union

+The Minister for the Union is a position in the United Kingdom which is held concurrently with the post of Prime Minister.

+History

-Minister for the Union is a position created by the former prime minister of the United Kingdom Boris Johnson during his first ministry, to be held concurrently with the duties of prime minister.
+The position was created by Boris Johnson during his first ministry, to be held concurrently with the duties of prime minister.
 Johnson proposed the position during the 2019 Conservative Party leadership campaign.
-He was the first prime minister to adopt the title, and the post was retained by Johnson in his second ministry.
-The title was retained under Liz Truss and Rishi Sunak.
+He was the first prime minister to adopt the title, and the post was retained by Johnson in his second ministry, and subsequent prime ministers.

 On 4 September 2019, the Government announced £10 million in funding to support the Prime Minister's work as Minister for the Union.

 Responsibilities

-Since September 2020, the responsibilities of the position have been: "As Minister for the Union, the Prime Minister works to ensure that all of government is acting on behalf of the entire United Kingdom: England, Northern Ireland, Scotland, and Wales."
+Since September 2020, the stated responsibilities of the position have been: "As Minister for the Union, the Prime Minister works to ensure that all of government is acting on behalf of the entire United Kingdom: England, Northern Ireland, Scotland, and Wales."
 Before that point, the government website did not show any responsibilities associated with the position.

 List of ministers

 Reception

 A spokesperson for Johnson stated that the office was intended to emphasise his commitment to strengthening the bond between the countries of the United Kingdom.
-In July 2019 the title was described as a "cynical rebranding" by Kirsty Blackman, deputy leader of the Scottish National Party in the House of Commons from 2017 to 2020, who advocates Scottish independence.
-During the COVID-19 pandemic in July 2020 Mark Drakeford, the First Minister of Wales and leader of Welsh Labour, drew attention to Johnson's lack of contact with the Welsh Government, saying "If you are minister for the union, speaking to the component parts of the union seems to me a sensible way of discharging those responsibilities."
+In July 2019, the title was described as a "cynical rebranding" by Kirsty Blackman, deputy leader of the Scottish National Party in the House of Commons from 2017 to 2020, who advocates Scottish independence.
+During the COVID-19 pandemic in July 2020, Mark Drakeford, the First Minister of Wales and leader of Welsh Labour, drew attention to Johnson's lack of contact with the Welsh Government, saying: "If you are minister for the union, speaking to the component parts of the union seems to me a sensible way of discharging those responsibilities."